mhenke/cfwheels-training/04-plugins.md

 The 'styleSheetLinkTag' would find the Sass file we just wrote.
 That's a lame job, imagine if we had 100 view templates.
 What if we want to change the name of the stylesheet later?
 Ugh.

 Wheels and ColdFusion both emphasize the idea of D.R.Y.
-'Don't Repeat Yourself`.
+'Don't Repeat Yourself'.
 In the area of view templates, we can achieve this by creating a **layout**.
 A layout is a special view template that wraps other views.
-Look in your navigation pane for '/views/layout.cfm`, open that file.
+Look in your navigation pane for '/views/layout.cfm', open that file.
 In this layout we'll put the view code that we want to render for every view template in the application.
 This code will go between the 'head' tags.

 ```cfm
 #styleSheetLinkTag("screen,ie,style")#
 #styleSheetLinkTag(source="print", media="print")#
 ```

 Now refresh your article listing page and you should see the styles take effect.
-Whatever code is in the individual view template gets inserted into the layout where you see the 'includeContent()`.
+Whatever code is in the individual view template gets inserted into the layout where you see the 'includeContent()'.
 Using layouts makes it easy to add site-wide elements like navigation, sidebars, and so forth.